Antonio Maceo Airport

 Antonio Maceo Airport (IATA: SCU, ICAO: MUCU) is an international airport located in Santiago, Cuba.

 Overview

 The airport has a drawing of Che Guevara on one of its outside walls.
 Pope John Paul II flew to this airport during his last visit to Cuba, flying a round trip between here and José Martí International Airport in Havana.
-Likewise, Pope Benedict XVI, during the second papal visit to Cuba, flew here for Mass and other activities, from his visit to León and Guanajuato in Mexico, before moving on to Havana.
+Likewise, Pope Benedict XVI, during the second papal visit to Cuba, flew here for Mass and other activities, from his visit to León, Guanajuato in Mexico, before moving on to Havana.

+The airport was home to the Cuban Revolutionary Armed Forces, which had stationed Antonov An-2, Antonov An-26, Mil Mi-8 and Mil Mi-24 aircraft here.
+The helipads are now part of the executive jet terminal on the north end of the airport.

-The airport is basically a turbo-prop centre.
-Nevertheless, jet aircraft also fly to this airport.
-Most commercial flights into SCU are domestic, but there are about twenty international flights each week; while these international flights were at one point done mostly by domestic airlines, the international routes have nevertheless awakened the interest of some foreign airlines that have opened flights into this airport and might open more flights in the future.
+The airport is mostly used by turbo-prop aircraft.
+Nevertheless, jet aircraft also serve this airport.
+Most commercial flights were at one point domestic, but there are about twenty international flights each week; while these international flights were at one point done mostly by domestic airlines, the international routes have nevertheless awakened the interest of some foreign airlines that have opened flights into this airport and might open more flights in the future.

+Hurricane Melissa damaged the airport in October 2025 and forced it to close.